joonaspaakko/Image-Framer-jquery-plugin/README.md

 ## What's to come (maybe)?

 * Moar frames!!!
-* a psd file / script, that enables virtually anyone to make frames in a snap.
+* a psd file and script, to enable anyone ( who has photoshop ) to make frames in a snap.
- * Currently I do have a file much like that to streamline my workflow to create the frames, but it's much too messy to be release to the wild ...and I used it with Slicy.
+ * Currently I do have a file much like that, to streamline my workflow to create the frames, but it's much too messy to be released to the wild ...and I use it with Slicy.
+* I do also have a script that enables you to very easily re-color frames with very little effort.
+I just need to clean that up as well.
 * I need to refine some of the frame files.
  * Quality
  * top-bottom and right-left images are unnecessary wide for some frame types.
- * I pretty much half-assed the way I named the frames, so it's not very consistent.
+ * I pretty much half-assed the way I named the frames.
+Need to work on that.